 The Office of the Higher Education Commission categorized universities in Thailand into 5 categories: Public universities, Public autonomous universities, Rajabhat Universities, Rajamangala Universities of Technology, and Private universities (Bureau of International Cooperation Strategy, Office of the Higher Education Commission, 2019).
-Public universities are allocated annual budgets from the government and administered under a bureaucratic system.
-Public autonomous universities manage their administrative structure and budgets.
-Rajabhat Universities is a group of former Rajabhat Institutes which were upgraded from teacher training colleges and community development.
-Rajamangala Universities were upgraded from Rajamangala Institutes of Technology colleges which formerly offered technology and vocational education.
-The four categories of the university above are, one way or another, under government supervision through parts of the financing and subsidies.
-The last category of a university in Thailand is the private universities which do not receive a budget allocation from the government and is controlled under the Private Higher Education Act.
-As of 2018, there were 11 public higher education, 23 autonomous universities, 38 Rajabhat Universities, 9 Rajamangala Universities of Technology, 1 community college with 20 campuses, and 75 private higher education institutions (HEI).
+Public universities are allocated annual budgets from the government and administered under bureaucratic system.
+Public autonomous universities manage on their own administrative structure and budgets.
+Rajabhat Universities is a group of former Rajabhat Institutes which were upgraded from teacher training Rajamangala Universities were upgraded from colleges and community development.
+Rajamangala Institutes of Technology colleges which formerly offered technology and vocational education.
+The four categories of university above are, one way or another, under government supervision through parts of the financing and subsidies.
+The last category of university in Thailand are the private universities which do not receive budget allocation from the government and is controlled under the Private Higher Education Act.
+As of 2018 there were 11 public higher education, 23 autonomous universities, 38 Rajabhat Universities, 9 Rajamangala Universities of Technology, 1 community college with 20 campuses, and 75 private higher education institutions (HEI).
 Out of these 73 private HEIs, 42 are universities, 11 are institutions and 20 are colleges (Bureau of International Cooperation Strategy, Office of the Higher Education Commission, 2018).

-Although beginning to transform, public universities are governed by a strong bureaucratic system, communication patterns tend to be downward and one-way.
+Although beginning to transform, public universities are governed by strong bureaucratic system, communication pattern tend to be downward and one-way.
 Moreover, team structure is hardly performed under the government protocol.
 Hence, this study, attempting to investigate the teamwork effectiveness, focused on private universities.
-The latest number reported by the Office of The population in this study was 11,775 personnel working in private universities in Thailand (Office of the Higher Education Commission, (2019).
-The required sample size at a confidence level of 95% was 373 samples.
-Data were collected from the top 10 private universities in terms of numbers of personnel.
-Private universities with the top ten highest numbers of personnel were selected.
+The latest number reported by the Office of The population in this study were 11,775 personnel working in private universities in Thailand (Office of the Higher Education Commission, (2019).
+The required sample size at confidence level 95% was 373 samples.
+Data were collected from top 10 private universities in term of numbers of personnel.
+Private universities with top ten highest numbers of personnel were selected.
 Altogether these ten universities accounted for 6,681 personnel or 56.7% of the total personnel of all 73 private universities.
-These ten universities had more than 400 personnel so they had a large organizational structure to exhibit various types of communication flow and teamwork.
-The remaining personnel was scattered in 63 HEIs or about 80 in each HEI which makes their organizational structure too small for the objective of this study.
+These ten universities had more than 400 personnel so they had large organizational structure to exhibit various types of communication flow and teamwork.
+The remaining personnel were scattered in 63 HEIs, or about 80 in each HEI which make their organizational structure too small for the objective of this study.
 One hundred sets of questionnaires were distributed to personnel in each of these 10 private universities through the human resources department.
-Eight hundred and ninety-two sets of questionnaires were returned.
+Eight hundred and ninety two sets of questionnaire were returned.
 After the editing and cleaning of data 876 sets were usable.